oconnor663/jacko.io/posts/async_io.md

   - [Non-blocking](#non_blocking)
   - [Poll](#poll)

-Of course, async/await wasn't invented just for sleeping.
-The goal all along has been efficient IO, especially network IO.
-Now that we understand futures and tasks, we have all the tools we need to do some real work.
+Of course async/await wasn't invented just for efficient sleeping.
+Our goal all along has been IO, especially network IO.
+Now that we can build futures and tasks, we have all the tools we need to get some real work done.

-Let's start with a pair of ordinary, non-async examples.
-Here's a toy server
+We're going to start with a toy server program and a client that talks to it.
-program:
+At first these will be ordinary, single-threaded, non-async examples.
+Then we'll use threads to combine the server and several clients into one example that we can run on the Playground.
+Once that combination is working, our main project will be to translate it into async, building on [the main loop we wrote in Part Two][part_two_impl].

+Here's our toy server:

 ```rust
 LINK: Playground playground://async_playground/single_threaded_server.rs